VolkovLabs/business-news/README.md

 ## Introduction

-The RSS Datasource plugin for Grafana.
+The RSS/Atom Datasource is a plugin for Grafana that retrieves RSS/Atom feeds and allows to visualize them using Dynamic Text and other panels.

+### Demo

+Demo is available on [demo.volkovlabs.io](https://demo.volkovlabs.io).

 ### Requirements